pfdubois/BridgeBidding/source/CompetingSuit.rst

 .. _unusual:

 .. index::
+   !single: Unusual 2N
-   pair: convention; Unusual 2NT
+   single: convention; Unusual 2N
-   single: two-suited bids
+   single: two-suited bids; Unusual 2N
-   pair: 2N; unusual
+   single: 2N; Unusual 2N

 Unusual 2NT is a direct or balancing 2N bid after a 1-level opening.
 It shows a hand of unstated strength that is at least 5-5 in